mehfuzh/AutoBox/readme.md

 ================================================================

-The tool dynamically injects dependencies based on interface to class convention(IAccountService to AccountService).
+The tool dynamically injects dependencies based on convention (IAccountService to AccountService).
 Also, let you cache  repository calls to memcached (the most poular cross-plaform caching tool).